 The bill addresses transportation fiscal matters in Washington State, proposing various amendments and appropriations for the 2025-2027 fiscal biennium.
-It honors Senator Ramos for his contributions to public service and allocates funds from multiple accounts to various state agencies, including the Department of Archaeology and Historic Preservation and the Utilities and Transportation Commission.
+It honors Senator Ramos for his contributions to public service and allocates funds from multiple accounts to state agencies, including the Department of Archaeology and Historic Preservation and the Utilities and Transportation Commission.
 Key initiatives include funding aimed at increasing participation of women and minority-owned businesses in the transportation sector, enhancing zero-emission vehicle infrastructure, and transitioning school buses to zero-emission vehicles.
-The bill also establishes a work group to improve tax increment financing and mandates the development of new business size thresholds for small businesses within the certification program.
+The bill also establishes a work group to improve tax increment financing and mandates the development of new business size thresholds for small businesses within the certification program for minority and women-owned enterprises.

 Substitute Bill: 36.79.020, 46.09.540, 46.20.745, 46.20.385, 46.68.090, 46.68.280, 46.68.290, 46.68.300, 46.68.320, 46.68.370, 46.68.395, 46.68.510, 47.56.876, 47.60.315, 47.60.530, 47.66.120, 82.44.200, 47.28.030, 47.60.310, 88.16.061